© Les Arcs

 We've compiled a very comprehensive guide with everything you need to know to get to Les Arcs by train.

 Bringing your own vehicle with you to Les Arcs is a good choice if you want to have more flexibility once you’re here, even if you don't really need a car in winter to get around resort thanks to the free shuttle buses.

 How do you get from the UK to Les Arcs by car?

-It's not a short trip from the UK to Les Arcs but it can be done in one or two days, depending on where you leave from.
+It's not a short trip from the UK to Les Arcs but it can be done in a day, depending on where you leave from.
 Most people driving from Britain to France will need to cross the English Channel from Dover to Calais, the nearest French town.
-The Calais to Les Arcs driving time is around nine hours and 40 minutes for a distance of 930km.
+The Calais to Les Arcs driving time is around 9h40 for a distance of 930km.
 The most direct route is via the French motorways A26, A5, A39, A31, A6 and A43.

-You can cross the Channel by the Eurotunnel or a cross-Channel ferry which takes cars from Dover to Calais in around 90 minutes.
+You can cross to France from Folkestone to Calais by Eurotunnel in 35 minutes, or take a Channel ferry from Dover to Calais in around 90 minutes.
 We recommend you book your tickets in advance.
-There are also ferries from Portsmouth and Poole to Caen, Cherbourg and St. Malo, in the north of France while from Hull, near Leeds, you can travel by ferry to Zeebrugge in Belgium and then make your way down to Les Arcs.
+There are also ferries from Portsmouth and Poole to Caen, Cherbourg and St. Malo, in the north of France, while from Hull you can travel by ferry to Zeebrugge in Belgium and then make your way down to Les Arcs.

 Coaches & long-distance buses to Les Arcs

 Getting to Les Arcs by coach takes considerably longer than flying.
 However, it’s also usually cheaper, making it a good option when travelling on a low budget.
 There are a number of international coach companies that travel between the largest cities in Europe and Lyon, Grenoble and Geneva, from where a bus or transfer will take you to Les Arcs.
 These include FlixBus, Eurolines, BlaBlaBus and RegioJet.

 Are there any regular coach services from the UK to Les Arcs?